-- Based on RT latency requirement, the PCF split the RT latency into an UL PDB and a DL PDB.
+- Based on RT latency requirement, the 5GS shall split the RT latency into an UL PDB and a DL PDB.
 The UL PDB and DL PDB can be unequal but their sum shall not exceed the RT latency.

+Editor's note: if the RT latency will be tracked by 5GS or only the UL/DL PDB will be tracked independently (e.g. using the current PER for a given 5QI) is FFS.

-The PCF shall generate two PCC rules for the media stream, one for the UL and one for the DL direction, and assigns the 5QIs according to the PDBs respectively.
+- If the PCF split the RT latency into an UL PDB and a DL PDB, the PCF shall generate two PCC rules for the media stream, one for the UL and one for the DL direction, and assigns the 5QIs according to the PDBs respectively.

+NOTE: Different 5QIs shall apply to different QoS Flows as defined in current QoS model.

+Editor's note: Conclusions on procedures impacting RAN are FFS and require coordination with as well as feedback from RAN WGs.